What is Volume Profile Indicator & How it Works?

 Let’s look at some practical ways to use the volume profile in your trading:

-1. Identifying Support and Resistance
+1. Identifying support and resistance

 When price returns to a High Volume Node, it often acts as a strong support or resistance zone.
 Why?
 Because that level had a lot of trading earlier, and traders remember it.

-If price is staying inside the Value Area, it means the market is balanced.
+If the price is staying inside the Value Area, it means the market is balanced.
 If it moves outside the value area and stays there, it suggests a shift in sentiment – either bullish or bearish.

 Example: Applying Volume Profile to a Chart